 It is very common to use standard gin botanicals from all over the world and add local ingredients.
 In my Højer Gin, I have added blackcurrant, elderflower and raspberries from my garden.
-In my Højer Gin BASIC, the garden botanical is Clara Frijs pear.
+In my Højer Gin BASIC and in my NAVY BLUE, the garden botanical is Clara Frijs pears.

 I use a mix of fresh or frozen and dried botanicals.

 It is important that the water and alcohol solution can uptain the flavours of the botanicals.
-This is done by soak the botanicals for a couple of days.
+This is done by soaking the botanicals for a couple of days.

 Right before distillation, the fresh citrus peel is added in the column.
 These are not boiled, but only steamed.